Thinking About Transitioning to Office-Based Surgery? Read This.

 Is An Office-Based Surgery Model Sustainable?

 Dr. Melendez says that some people seem to think that in-office surgery is done in an exam room.
-“Nothing could be further from the truth,” he says.
+Although, he says, “nothing could be further from the truth.”
 “Our OR is a completely sterile environment.
 It’s all approved by the same accrediting bodies that approve ASC’s.”

 Dr. Melendez explains that profitability hasn’t been a problem for him because he has a premium-lens-oriented practice.
 “I believe that most doctors who choose to set up an office-based surgery center are trying to offer a more premium experience for patients,” he says.
 “That kind of practice tends to have higher rates of conversion to premium lenses such as Panoptix, Vivity, or the Lightadjustable Lens.
 Combine that with the fact that you’re not paying fees to an ASC, and your profitability goes up.”

 Dr. Feistmann says he realizes that cost is a big concern for most surgeons.
-“Many surgeons I talk to like the idea of having an OR in their office, but they’re worried about the cost and reimbursement questions,” he says.
+“Many surgeons I talk to like the idea of having an OR in their office.
+But, they’re worried about the cost and reimbursement questions,” he says.
 “We’ve just started, so although we have a plan, we don’t have a lot of the data about reimbursement yet.
-But we’ve gone ahead anyway because it’s clearly good for our patients and it eases our stress dramatically when we have to manage an emergency.
+But we’ve gone ahead anyway because it’s clearly good for our patients.
+It eases our stress dramatically when we have to manage an emergency.

 The above article is an abridged version of the full-length article, Office-Based Surgery: Tales From the Front, which can be read in totality HERE.